Mitchell's symbol of hard work, success is watch for father

 The other was David Lipsky at the Alfred Dunhill Championship in South Africa at the end of last year.
 Lipsky was born in Los Angeles and played his college golf at Northwestern.

-Lipsky and Kitiyama are in the field this week at the Qatar Masters, along with Americans Sean Crocker and Charlie Saxon.
+Lipsky and Kitayama are in the field this week at the Qatar Masters, along with Americans Sean Crocker and Charlie Saxon.

 OPEN QUALIFYING